frycast/cv/README.md

 Academic CV built using R, pulling data automatically from ORCID and Google Scholar.
 See the full CV in pdf format [here](cv/cv.pdf).

-Before running [cv.Rmd](cv/cv.Rmd) to generate the CV, you will need to run lines 1-10 of [setup.R](scripts/setup.R) to manually authenticate with ORCID.
+Before running [cv.Rmd](cv/cv.Rmd) to generate the CV, you will need to run lines 1-14 of [setup.R](scripts/setup.R) to install packages and manually authenticate with ORCID.

 ## Sources